bids-standard/bids-website/CONTRIBUTING.md

 # Contributing to the BIDS website

-We hope that these guidelines are designed to make it as easy as possible to mùake changes to the BIDS website.
+We hope that these guidelines are designed to make it as easy as possible to make changes to the BIDS website.
 If you have any questions that aren't discussed below, please let us know by [opening an issue](https://github.com/bids-standard/bids-website/issues/new).